galaxyproject/training-material/topics/computational-chemistry/tutorials/htmd-analysis/tutorial.md

 ## RMSD analysis - protein

 RMSD is a standard measure of structural distance between coordinate sets that measures the average distance between a group of atoms.
-The RMSD of the Cα atoms of the protein backbone is calculated here is and is a measire of how much the protein has changed between different time points in the trajectory.
+The RMSD of the Cα atoms of the protein backbone is calculated here and is a measure of how much the protein conformation has changed between different time points in the trajectory.

 > ### {% icon hands_on %} Hands-on: Task description
 >